Spirals-Team/hadoop-benchmark/README.md

  ```
  At the end of the test, all the job logs is stored in the directory "workGenLogs" in current directory.

+ (Warning: SWIM will launch many MapReduce applications running in parallel.
+So SWIM is also not suitable for a local machine.)

 ## 5. Self-balancing Scenario
  Before this scenario, please ensure the Hadoop cluster has been stopped.